 1965: “Ticket to Ride” by the Beatles was released in the UK, where it later became the group’s seventh #1 hit single and the first Beatles track with a running time exceeding three minutes.
 Released by Capitol Records ten days later in the US, it became their third straight American #1.

-1965: The Yardbirds released “For Your Love” in the US.
+1965: “For Your Love” by The Yardbirds was released in the US.
 Released a month earlier in the UK, the song was written by 19-year-old Graham Gouldman, who cited the Beatles as inspiration.
 It became the band’s first top 10 hit in both the US and UK and was a departure from blues roots in favor of a more commercial pop sound.
 Guitarist Eric Clapton disapproved of the change and soon left group.

 1969: King Crimson, then including Robert Fripp, Greg Lake, and Ian McDonald, made their stage debut at London’s Speakeasy club.